Tips for Flourishing

 Manage input of information

 Spending too much time researching information on what is creating your stress often only creates more stress.
 It is important to remain informed, while also not overwhelming yourself with information.
-Utilizing reputable information sources, such as the CDC or your county Public Health Agency will provide you with the information you need to stay informed.
 Be intentional about setting time limits.

 L: Listen to yourself